jeremyevans/tilt/README.md

 It is expected that embedded fixed locals magic comments will be supported by default in Tilt 3 (i.e. `Tilt.extract_fixed_locals` will default to `true`).

+# `:scope_class` option

+You can now specify the `:scope_class` option when creating the template, which will fix the scope class for the template.
+By default, Tilt uses the class of the provide scope, and will compile a separate method per scope class.
+By using the `:scope_class` option to fix the scope class, and using fixed locals, you can ensure only a single template method is compiled per Tilt::Template instance.

 Template Mappings
 -----------------